A look at some highlights from the IPL-VII auction

-We pick out talking points from Day One of the auction at Bangalore
+We pick out various talking points from Day One of the Indian Premier League seventh edition auction that was held at Bangalore

 Not a Viru good price for Mr Marquee player